Dbarreau/NetFileShare-Permission/README.md

 <p align=center><img src="https://user-images.githubusercontent.com/121436228/222591834-3b6ff2ec-8344-42f1-a83a-36d84cbeab22.png"></p>
 '
 <p> Each of these users will have four levels of permission.
 To create the folders go to the myhealthreport.com DC, click on "File Explorer" then go to C:\.
-After that, right-click to "New" > "Folder". </p>
+After that, right-click to "New" > "Folder".
+Create various permission per user.</p>
   1. Read Only folder

   2. Read/Write folder